Online Engineering Schools in Louisiana

 State Authorization

-In addition to researching accreditation status, it is imperative that prospective applicants determine whether or not their selected programs retain appropriate state authorization, as well.
+In addition to researching accreditation status, prospective applicants must also determine whether their selected programs retain appropriate state authorization.
 Specifically, students are only eligible to study in online engineering programs in Louisiana that are authorized to operate in the state.
-Fortunately, this isn’t an issue for students attending distance-based programs located in their own state of residence and the information is often readily available on a school’s website; for those schools which don’t have state authorization pages online, students are encouraged to contact admissions staff to determine eligibility.
+Fortunately, this isn’t an issue for students attending distance-based programs located in their own state of residence, and the information is often readily available on a school’s website; for those schools that don’t have state authorization pages online, students are encouraged to contact admissions staff to determine eligibility.

 Admissions Requirements for Online Engineering Programs